civilware/tela/cmd/tela-cli/README.md

 ```

 #### Flags
 When starting TELA-CLI, a `--flag` may be provided to initialize various settings and values.
+If TELA-CLI has been previously connected on the device it will use the stored settings from the previous session as its defaults if no flags are provided.
 ```
 Usage:
   tela-cli [options]